aBa Mbirika | Eau Claire, WI

 After a few years, including travel and lots of odd jobs, I finally I decided I had to get serious about math.
 My obsession compelled me to enroll in college full time again.”

-"I had about 2 years worth of credits in from my years of taking classes part time, so I dug in and finished my bachelors.
+“I had about two years’ worth of credits in from my years of taking classes part time, so I dug in and finished my Bachelor’s.
 I had to leave my friends in San Francisco to go to college further north, but I found a new little family comprised of all the math nerds at Sonoma State.